 California law also mandates that contracts governing home improvement projects exceeding $500 contain certain terms and legal notices.

-- Homeowner Information: The contract should include the homeowner’s full name, address, and contact information.
+- Contractor and Homeowner Information: The contract must clearly state the contractor’s full name, business address, and contractor license number.
+It should also include the homeowner’s full name, address, and contact information.

-- Project Description: The contract should provide a detailed and specific description of the work to be performed.
-This description should cover all aspects of the project, including materials, finishes, dimensions, and any other relevant details.
+- Detailed Project Description: The contract must contain a detailed description of the project, including the scope of work and the significant materials to be used and the equipment to be installed.
+It should also include a list of documents to be incorporated into the contract, such as plans and specifications, including materials, finishes, dimensions, and any other relevant details

 - Right to Cancel: The contract should inform the homeowner of their right to cancel within three business days after signing.
 This three-day notice requirement is increased to five business days when the homeowner is a senior citizen.

-- Signature and Date: The contract should be signed and dated by both the homeowner and contractor.
-Moreover, the contractor is legally required to provide a fully executed copy of the contract to the homeowner before commencing any work.
-The act of providing a fully executed contract to the homeowner triggers the cancellation period (whether three or five business days).
+- Signature and Date: The contract must be signed and dated by both the homeowner and contractor.
+The contractor is also legally required to provide a fully executed copy to the homeowner before any work starts.
+The homeowner also has the right to require a performance and payment bond.

 It is important to note that this list provides a general overview of the key requirements for a home improvement contract in California.
 Depending on the specifics of the project and other factors, additional provisions and disclosures may be necessary.
 It is always recommended to consult with legal professionals familiar with California Home Improvement Laws like us for comprehensive and up-to-date guidance.
 Contact us for a consultation here.